A society’s humanity and unity rest on the extent to which its people demand good food and can expect to receive it.

 The existing food system causes major problems for humans, society, and the environment that are common among rich and poor countries worldwide.
 A central threat is the monolithic expansion of industrialized and centralized production and distribution.
 The monolith treats natural foods like factory foods, reduces jobs to menial tasks, poisons and destroys nature, and robs local owners of a stake in equity.
 It does this not only in modernized countries, but increasingly in developing countries and everywhere it can profit.
 Worse, despite growing dialogue on goals and visions for future food systems, funding and subsidies are supporting the one we claim to be opposing.
 The challenge of better food is a serious test that humans will fail unless broad public and private interests coalesce around the best ideas for new systems and redirect resources to developing them.

-need controlled environments for growing plants and raising animals if we expect everyone everywhere to consume fresh natural foods every day.
+However, we do know some essential things that will lead us to an answer.
+We know that we need controlled environments for growing plants and raising animals if we expect everyone everywhere to consume fresh natural foods every day.
 We know we want local ownership of production, processing, and retailing of fresh foods if we are to have healthy communities.
 We know we want less handling, processing, packaging, labeling, and transport of fresh foods because we want to eat them at their best.
 And we know we're challenged to use less water and energy to get what we want while creating less waste.
 That's enough to get started.

 So let's begin by stating a goal for transforming the food system that is more ambitious than is being pursued by any organization in the world and yet is minimally ambitious to achieve if we are serious about accepting the challenge.
 The goal is that every person every day eats fresh plant and animal foods chosen from a wide variety available where they live.
 This goal is loaded with issues of changing consumer tastes, overcoming seasonal climates, minimizing the sum of private and public costs, and implementation in rich and poor countries.
 But most of all it addresses the architecture that has been missing in pursuit of the kind of new food system we all need.

 Prior to transatlantic transport, there were no tomatoes in Italy, no potatoes in the British Isles, and no corn in Spain.
 The western hemisphere had no wheat, no oranges, and no bananas.
 Global trade introduced people everywhere to the variety and abundance of natural food around the globe.
 Since then the industrial practices of the world have been heavily applied to food production, distribution and retailing, and have outweighed the counterbalancing efforts and influences that favor consumer and social needs.
+The food system in the US captures markets with low quality food produced in high volume and sold at low prices.
+It hurts the many small farmers who once served local markets.
+Local food movements like food cooperatives, farmers' markets, community-sponsored agriculture, and farm-to-school programs operate on the fringe of this system, but all together they influence only a small fraction of the food people eat.

 We’ve been living for generations with food systems that inflict hurt upon humans, society and nature worldwide.
 Observations around the world reveal varying degrees of what we see in the US, but global trends are not favorable.
 We're concerned about the control existing systems have over what we eat and alarmed about the resulting adverse effects.
 The supply chain of the existing food system is too long to deliver fresh foods, with too many hands to hold any one accountable.
 Its negative effects on society are not being stopped by current policies, nor are they being reversed by agricultural technology.
 Government support at all levels aims largely at assisting participants in the existing system and aiding its victims.
 The results of investments in big data, robotics, cultured meat, and vast greenhouses are being incorporated into the existing system, not transforming it.